 Ø Commercially available traps and lures for BMSB monitoring provide valuable information and help to decide if insecticide treatments are needed to manage BMSB.
 Stink bug traps and lures from Ag-Bio (http://www.agbio-inc.com/dead-inn-pyramid-trap.html) and Sterling International (http://www.rescue.com/product/reusable-outdoor-stink-bug-trap) are available for purchase and should be very helpful with effective monitoring of BMSB adults and nymphs in orchards.
 Although traps by themselves will not control BMSB, by capturing adults and nymphs, traps can be utilized as an effective warning system in orchards.

-Ø All pheromone traps for monitoring fruit insect pests should be already placed in orchards.
-The 2013 season biofix for the Oriental fruit moth was established on April 17; spotted tentiform leafminer on April 09, codling moth on May 06, tufted apple bud moth on May 09; and obliquebanded leafroller on May 30th.
+Ø The 2013 season biofix for the Oriental fruit moth was established on April 17; spotted tentiform leafminer on April 9, codling moth on May 6, tufted apple bud moth on May 9; and obliquebanded leafroller on May 30th.

 Prepared by Dr. Greg Krawczyk PSU Department of Entomology, Fruit Research and Extension Center, Biglerville, PA.